htrajan/ht-drawsteel/Classes/Tactician/2nd-Level Features/2nd-Level Doctrine Features/Infiltration Tactics.md

 # Infiltration Tactics

-You and your allies do � when attacking from concealment or while hidden.
+You and your allies do \[SURGE\] when attacking from concealment or while hidden.